MiniCodeMonkey/Vagrant-LAMP-Stack/README.md

 # Vagrant LAMP stack
-A dead-simple LAMP stack without any whistles and bells for your basic Apache/PHP/MySQL install.
+A dead-simple LAMP stack without any bells and whistles for your basic Linux/Apache/MySQL/PHP install.

 Fork this and add additional software and configuration that suits the needs of your project.